dafny-lang/dafny/docs/DafnyRef/Types.md

 ## 6.5.
 Nameonly Formal Parameters and Default-Value Expressions

-A formal parametes of a method, constructor in a class, iterator, function, or datatype constructor can be declared with an expression denoting a _default value_.
+A formal parameter of a method, constructor in a class, iterator, function, or datatype constructor can be declared with an expression denoting a _default value_.
 This makes the parameter _optional_, as opposed to _required_.
-All required parameters must be declared before any optional parameters.

 For example,
 <!-- %check-resolve %save f.tmp -->